sherpa/sherpa/docs/developer/index.rst

-(and it probably is because it's part of `sphinx-astropy <https://pypi.org/project/sphinx-astropy/>`, which is required to build the documentation locally), you can run the the examples in the documentation or in the doctrings of individual
+(and it probably is because it's part of `sphinx-astropy <https://pypi.org/project/sphinx-astropy/>`, which is required to build the documentation locally), you can run the examples in the documentation or in the doctrings of individual functions, for example:
-functions:

-   pytest --doctest-plus /Users/guenther/code/sherpa/sherpa/astro/data.py
+   pytest --doctest-plus sherpa/astro/data.py
-   pytest --doctest-plus /Users/guenther/code/sherpa/sherpa/data.py
+   pytest --doctest-plus sherpa/data.py
    pytest --doctest-rst docs/quick.rst
    pytest --doctest-rst docs/evaluation/combine.rst